 Students earn 3 s.h. for the thesis, which is a translated collection of poems, literary essays, short stories, a short novel, or a drama with an introduction that sets the work in appropriate context.
 The introduction should include a critical discussion of issues and problems related to the translation; it should present a rationale for the translator’s approach and strategies, based on interpretation, analysis of the leading features, structure, style, or authorial objectives of the source text.
 The source text should be a work that has not been translated previously or, at the discretion of the advisory committee, a work whose previous translation is judged to be outdated or inadequate in some respect.
 An oral defense of the thesis examines the student’s translation and the introductory essay in detail.

-Applicants to the M.F.A. program are evaluated mainly on a writing portfolio.
+Applicants to the program are evaluated mainly on a writing portfolio.
 The portfolio should include translations, including source texts, and an original critical literary essay or literary writing in English; a statement of purpose; and three letters of recommendation.
 Applicants should provide evidence of advanced competence in their source language—normally at least three years of college-level work or the equivalent—and substantial preparation in English literature.
 Availability of faculty expertise in the applicant’s source language and culture is considered in admission decisions.

 All applicants must submit their scores on the Graduate Record Examination (GRE) General Test and transcripts from previous college-level study.
 Individuals whose first language is not English should provide scores on the Test of English as a Foreign Language (TOEFL).